 Soccer is an obsession in Portugal and it sure reflects in the social life of Lisbon.
 S.L.
 Benfica is one of the most popular soccer clubs not only in Portugal, but also throughout Europe.
 The Estadio da Luz is the official stadium of the soccer club and hosts football games with a capacity of 120.000 seats.

-Merely an hour long train ride away from Lisbon, Sintra used to be the residence of Portuguese aristocracy for a good part of the year.
-It is a coastal city that is home to a number of palaces and gardens, each of which are refined and beautiful.
+Merely an hour-long train ride away from Lisbon, Sintra used to be the residence of Portuguese aristocracy for a good part of the year.
+It is a coastal city that is home to several palaces and gardens, each of which is refined and beautiful.
 The town looks like it was taken from a fairy tale.

 Places to visit in Sintra;